dxlabskku/TFBlender/README.md

-# TFMixer for ELS Knock-In Prediction
+# TFMBlender for ELS Knock-In Prediction
 This repository contains the Pytorch implementation code for the paper "TFMixer: A Hybrid Attention Model with Macroeconomic Data for ELS Knock-In Prediction"